sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-google-login/index.md

 updated: 2020-12-04
 category: how-to-users-and-authentication
 ingress:
-  In this cookbook we'll take a look at the process of setting up Google login for your marketplace.
+  In this how-to guide we'll take a look at the process of setting up Google login for your marketplace.
 It will allow your users to sign and log in by using their Google accounts.
 published: true
 ---